Home > Outdoor > Hiking

 Lightweight hiking pants are ideal for hot summer treks; (photo/Matt Granger)

-Our other tester and editor, Miya Tsudome, is also an avid hiking enthusiast and former guide for the Yosemite Mountain School, and can often be found going deep into the High Sierra mountains in her backyard of Bishop, Calif.
-She’s used and destroyed plenty of pants bushwhacking her way to remote crags and shimmying up granite chimneys.
+Lead tester Miya Tsudome is an avid hiking enthusiast and former guide for the Yosemite Mountain School.
+She can often be found going deep into the High Sierra mountains in her backyard of Bishop, Calif., bushwhacking her way to remote crags and shimmying up granite chimneys, using and destroying plenty of pants.

 This guide focuses on the best hiking pants on the market that boast durability over the long run.
 Check out our guide to the best leggings if you want more suggestions for activewear to match all your adventures.
 Also, if you’re looking for male-specific models, check out our guide on the Best Hiking Pants for men.